 When you practice investing in small portions like this, the probability for profits in the future will grow.
 Learners learn not to repeat amateur mistakes or be mauled by market forces.
 Market forces in this instance means different rumors that drive mainstream investors to greedily buy more or sell while fearing the worst.
 When both theory and practice are in good order you can start investing bigger sums.

-Did you already do a learning plan?
+Have you already done a learning plan?

 The lack of a learning plan leads to a risk of not really developing as an investor.
 A learning plan should be pragmatic and consist of the following: